pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 ## Persisting connection information in Office 365 CLI

-When you log in to an Office 365 service, such as SharePoint Online, in the Office 365 CLI, the CLI will persist the information about the connection for future reuse.
-For each established connection, the Office 365 CLI persists the following information:
+When you log in to Office 365 in the Office 365 CLI, the CLI will persist the information about the connection for future reuse.
+For the established connection, the Office 365 CLI persists the refresh token as well as all access tokens obtained when using the different CLI commands.

-- service name, eg. `SPO`
-- Azure AD resource name, eg `https://contoso.sharepoint.com`
-- refresh token
-- access token
-- access token expiration timestamp

-Depending on the Office 365 service to which you log in, the Office 365 CLI might persist some additional information.
-For example, when logging in to SharePoint Online tenant admin site using the `spo login` command, the CLI will store the tenant ID.
-If you were initially connected to the tenant admin site, but also performed operations on other site collections (like retrieving the list of apps installed in the specific site), the CLI will store access token for regular SharePoint sites as well.
+Depending on the Office 365 CLI commands you have used, the CLI might persist some additional information.
+For example, when using commands that interact with SharePoint Online, the CLI will store the URL of your SharePoint Online tenant as well as its ID.

 Where the connection information is persisted, depends on the operating system that you are using.

 ### macOS

-On the macOS, the Office 365 CLI persists its connection information in the system Keychain.
-For each connected Office 365 service (such as `SPO`) it adds a generic credential.
+On the macOS, the Office 365 CLI persists its connection information in the system Keychain as a generic credential.
 You can view what information is stored by opening **Keychain Access** and searching for `Office 365 CLI`.

 ### Windows

 On Windows, the Office 365 CLI persists its connection information in the Windows Credential Manager.
 To view the persisted credentials, from the **Control Panel**, navigate to **User Accounts** and from the **Credential Manager** section open **Manage Windows Credentials**.
-Any credentials stored by the Office 365 CLI will be listed in the **Generic Credentials** section named as `[service]--x-y`, for example `SPO--1-3`.
+Credentials stored by the Office 365 CLI will be listed in the **Generic Credentials** section named as `Office365Cli--x-y`, for example `Office365Cli--1-3`.
 Because there is a limit how long a password stored in the Windows Credential Manager can be, connection information stored by the Office 365 CLI will often be split over multiple chunks, where the last two number in the chunk specify the number of chunk and the total number of chunks.

 ### Linux